Raghav

-Beginnings
+Early life

-Raghav was born in Toronto, Ontario, to Hindu parents from India.
-His parents soon moved to Calgary and Fort McMurray, Alberta, where he grew up.
-Raghav attended Sir Winston Churchill High School, and at the age of 15, music became a heavy feature in his life.
-Alongside Indian influences at home, he became heavily influenced by R&B. By the time he was 16, he wrote a song that was awarded by the National Songwriters Association of U.S.A.
-At 17, he moved to Los Angeles, California, United States to develop his vocal skills with Seth Riggs who has trained, amongst others, Madonna, Michael Jackson and Stevie Wonder.
+Raghav was born in Toronto, Ontario, to Hindu parents who emigrated from India.
+His parents moved to Calgary and Fort McMurray, Alberta, where he grew up.
+Raghav attended Sir Winston Churchill High School.
+At age seventeen, he moved to Los Angeles to develop his vocal skills with Seth Riggs.
 A year later, he moved to Liverpool, England where he studied at the Liverpool Institute for Performing Arts.
-During his time in college, he joined R&B band 11/7 which was nominated for a Mobo Award for Best Unsigned Artist.
+During his time at the institute, he joined R&B band 11/7 which was nominated for a Mobo Award.